 - The torque converter clutch might fail

-The easiest fix for this is to install a rebuilt-by-ZF (or a ZF distributor) torque converter when you install the transmission.
+The easiest fix for the latter is to install a rebuilt-by-ZF (or a ZF distributor) torque converter when you install the transmission.
 We can point you to an official resource as such.
-The last such unit we bought from him was priced at $300.
+The last such unit we bought from them was priced at $300.

 Then again, anything in this, or any, transmission might fail, but the above are generally considered the most likely issues.